kaspanet/rusty-kaspa/examples/zk-covenant-rollup/book/src/ch01-introduction.md

 ## Scope

-This book covers the **PoC logic only**: the core library, guest proof program, and on-chain script construction.
-The host binary (demo runner) is not documented — it will become a library crate.
+This book covers the **PoC logic**: the core library, guest proof program, and on-chain script construction.
+See [Chapter 12: Running the Demo](ch12-running-the-demo.md) for how to build and run it.

 ## Reading guide